 November 8 - 13, 2015

-The Sports Lawyers Association is organizing a delegation to visit Cuba for the purpose of researching sports law and meeting and learning from other sports law professionals in Cuba.
+The Sports Lawyers Association is organizing a delegation to visit Cuba for the purpose of researching Sports Law to understand the Cuban sports industry and its legal regulation.

 This initiative started under the leadership of former SLA President Glenn Wong and is now supported by the SLA Board of Directors and current SLA President Matt Mitten.
 As the International Committee Co-Chairs of the Sports Lawyers Association, we are pleased to be able to offer this member benefit (you have to join the SLA to attend), and invite you to join in this unique opportunity.